apache/openwhisk/tools/dev/README.md

 ```

-The config allows following properties
+The config allows following properties:

-* `workingDir` - Base directory used for controller or invoker process
+* `workingDir` - Base directory used for controller or invoker process.
-* `props` - Map of system properties which should be passed to the application
+* `props` - Map of system properties which should be passed to the application.
-* `env` - Map of environment variables which should be set for application process
+* `env` - Map of environment variables which should be set for application process.

 [1]: https://www.jetbrains.com/help/idea/run-debug-configurations-dialog.html#run_config_common_options
 [2]: https://github.com/apache/incubator-openwhisk/issues/3195